ShunChengWu/3DSSG/README.md

 [jojo]:http://campar.in.tum.de/Main/JohannaWald
 [fede]:http://campar.in.tum.de/Main/FedericoTombari

+This repository contains the network part of the SceneGraphFusion work.
+For the incremental framework, please check [here](https://github.com/ShunChengWu/SceneGraphFusion).

 # Dependencies
 The code has been tested on Ubuntu 18.04 and gcc 7.5.
 You can either create a conda environment by
 ```